ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 Golden sunlight like feather-light passed through the gaps between the stainless steel bars next to the water tower and landed on the blue and white high school uniform, the slightly faded sneakers, and the yellowed pages...

-When it silently landed on the bright face of the fourteen-year-old girl, her snow-white skin seemed transparent and glistened with a润泽luster.
+When it silently landed on the bright face of the fourteen-year-old girl, her snow-white skin seemed transparent and glistened with a luster.

 The magazine in Ji Chunzao's hand looked like it had been flipped through countless times; the cover was even starting to come unstuck, but she still read it with great interest.